Dr. Steffen Murau| steffenmurau.com

 Research

-Credit money cannot be neatly defined, it is a spectrum of debt instruments that changes over time.
+Credit money is a spectrum of debt instruments that changes over time.
 I am particularly interested in instruments at the edge of the spectrum, “shadow money”.
 It is here where things get blurry and problems of defining money are part of the phenomenon itself.

-In my past and present work, I address three major themes: private credit money accommodation (how the balance between public and private money changes through financial crises), the international monetary system (how monetary affairs are organized beyond the classical nation state) and the European Monetary Union (how monetary questions are addressed in the process of European integration).
+In my work, I address four major themes: private credit money accommodation (how the balance between public and private money changes through financial crises), the international monetary system (how monetary affairs are organized beyond the classical nation state), the European Monetary Union (how monetary questions are addressed in the process of European integration), and financing large-scale transformations (how states can use modern monetary architectures to pay for wars, reconstruction, or the Green Transition).

 Private Credit Money Accommodation